 Perhentian Islands is composed of 2 main islands: Perhentian Kecil (“kecil” or small) and Perhentian Besar (“besar” or big).
 These are your options when it comes to choosing a place to stay.
 There are also small islands, namely, Susu Dara Island, Serengeh Island, and Rawa Island, which you can visit during tours.

-To be honest, I don’t have high expectations about Perhentian Islands because I’d seen the beaches in Malaysia and they aren’t really up my alley.
-Another blogger friend has also been here and she said it was “Just okay.”
+My experience: Before getting on the practical details of this place, here are my views about Perhentian Islands.
+I went here for a long weekend.
+To be honest, I didn’t have high expectations because I’d seen the beaches in Malaysia and most of them aren’t up my standards.
+Moreover, a blogger friend had been here and she said it was, “Just okay.”

 How to get to Perhentian Islands